-Commission has filed Civil Appeal Nos.1361-1662 in the Supreme Court against the orders of the Appellate Tribunal for Electricity in Appeal Nos.205 & 235 of 2006 which gave directions for taking time value into consideration in regard to wind power producers.
+Commission has filed Civil Appeal Nos.1361-1362 in the Supreme Court against the orders of the Appellate Tribunal for Electricity in Appeal Nos.205 & 235 of 2006 which gave directions for taking time value into consideration in regard to wind power producers - Since dismissed by Supreme Court in May 2017.

-4.5 Cases where TNERC has challenged the orders of Single Judge of the High Court before Division Bench:
+Cases where TNERC has challenged the orders of Single Judge of the High Court before Division Bench:

-- i) WA filed against the orders of Single Judge in the matter of proportionate reduction of MD charges - ii) WA filed against the orders of Single Judge in the matter of grant of instalments for payment of Additional Security Deposit. - iii) WP filed by the Commission against the order of the State Information Commission directing to furnish the information without affording an opportunity In the matter of Thiru V. Gopalakrishnan, FACT India.
+- i) WA filed against the orders of Single Judge in the matter of proportionate reduction of MD charges - ii) WA filed against the orders of Single Judge in the matter of grant of instalments for payment of Additional Security Deposit. - iii) WP filed by the Commission against the order of the State Information Commission directing to furnish the information without affording an opportunity In the matter of Thiru V. Gopalakrishnan, FACT India. - (G) Complaint before the 14th MM Court

-Complaint before the 14th MM Court - 1 case
+1 case